andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 The main function itself is pretty simple, it just returns immediately.
 The pushing and popping from `%rbp` (base pointer) and `%rsp` (stack pointer) are part of the standard cdecl calling convention.
-This calling convention allows us to store local variable in functions.
+This calling convention allows us to store local variables in functions.

 ### Printing to Stdout